zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

     - /profiles/arch**

 Unfortunately that approach do not scale well ;-( Particularly because the way `rsync` visits subdirectories:
+**shortest path visited first**... which is quite "normal" and expected actually when traversing directories.
-**shortest path visited first**.
-I.e. you can't write smth like this:
+But you can't write smth like this:

     + /profiles/default/linux/amd64/**
     - /profiles/default/**